Azure/Industrial-IoT/docs/modules/publisher.md

 In the following GitHub repos there are tools to [configure the nodes to publish](https://github.com/Azure-Samples/iot-edge-opc-publisher-nodeconfiguration) and [read the diagnostic information](https://github.com/Azure-Samples/iot-edge-opc-publisher-diagnostics).
 Both tools are also available as containers in Docker Hub.

-# As OPC UA server to start
+# Sample OPC UA server

-If you do not have a real OPC UA server, you can use this [sample OPC UA PLC](https://github.com/Azure-Samples/iot-edge-opc-plc) to start.
-This sample PLC is also available on Docker Hub.

-It implements a couple of tags, which generate random data and tags with anomalies and can be extended easily if you need to simulate any tag values.
+If you do not have a real OPC UA server, you can use this [sample OPC UA PLC](https://github.com/Azure-Samples/iot-edge-opc-plc) to simulate a PLC with OPC UA server.
+This sample is also available on Docker Hub.
+The sample PLC server exposes tags, which generate random data as well as tags with anomalies.
+It can be extended easily if you need to simulate any tag values.